neurobin/JSiteCopier/README.md

 4.verbose mode means it will show output in terminal or put a log in a file in wget-log in your home directory

 5.interval means the time interval between each file download.

+6.This script runs wget which works in the background even after closing the terminal.
+If you want to close it, you have to run killall wget in a terminal (this will kill all wget instances).